millicast/vue-viewer-plugin/examples/plugin-test/README.md

 ## Environment Setup

-Before you can use the plugin, you'll need to set up some environment variables in the `App.vue` file.
+Before you can use the plugin, you'll need to set up some environment variables in the `.env` file.
 Follow these steps:

-1. Open the `examples/plugin-test/src/App.vue` file.
+1. Copy the `examples/plugin-test/.env.sample` file.

-2. Find the following enviroment variables:
+2. Rename it to `.env`.

-    -  `accountId` - Millicast account id
+3. Set the following enviroment variables according to your Millicast account and stream name:

-    -  `streamName` - Millicast stream name
+    -  `VUE_APP_MILLICAST_ACCOUNT_ID` - Dolby.io account id

-3. Set the values of these environment variables according to your Millicast account and stream name.
+    -  `VUE_APP_MILLICAST_STREAM_NAME` - Dolby s stream name

 ## Project setup
 ```